stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 ### Failure Modes and Recovery

-A peg-out operation can fail in the following ways, and has the following
+A withdraw operation can fail in the following ways, and has the following
 remediations:

 * The Stackers may not produce the redeem transaction.
 If they cannot reach